Cybergenik/hopper/README.md

 ##### Mutation Engine:

-The mutation engine acts as a load balancer by popping energized seeds from the energy priority queue (EPQ), mutating them, and feeding newly formed seeds to the task queue, as can be seen in Figure 3.2.
+The mutation engine acts as a load balancer by popping energized seeds from the energy priority queue (EPQ), mutating them, and feeding newly formed seeds to the task queue.
 The Mutation Engine only mutates when there’s enough space in the Task Queue for more tasks, otherwise it stalls.
 Because a single energized seed can turn into tens of seeds, this can be seen as an inverse funnel, thus the Mutation Engine has some control of flow through the system.

 ### Node